 Another super easy meal is canned stew.
 So get a few large cans of Dinty Moore Beef Stew, and heat it on a dutch oven over the campfire or on the camp stove We usually bring cornbread muffins from home or sometimes the hubby makes his sourdough biscuits.
 Either one is a treat with beef stew.
 And you could add some canned corn or peas, and you have a very easy dinner.
 Remember to make sure you have a can opener in your camp kitchen box.

 Grilled Pork Chops are another fun and easy dinner choice.
-You can use the grill provided at most campsites or bring your own Metal Skewers from home.
+You can use the grill provided at most campsites or bring your own Camping Grill from home.
 All they need are a little salt and pepper unless you wish to bring more seasonings from home.
 And barbecue sauce is optional.
 Add a couple of cans of green beans and mashed potatoes.
 The easiest way to fix mashed potatoes is to use an Instant Potato Mix that requires only butter, water, and a little milk.
-If put your milk in a mason jar, it will keep it from spilling in the ice chest.
+If you put your milk in a mason jar, it will keep it from spilling in the ice chest.

 Kabobs are always a great choice for easy camping meals.
 You can cut up the veggies and meat at home, then pack into separate ziplock baggies with a marinate and place into the ice chest.
 Be sure and package the meat and vegetables into different bags.
 Suggestions for vegetables include whole mushrooms, chunks of yellow squash, zucchini, bell pepper, onions, etc. And you could use beef chunks, chicken or pork.

 Then when it’s time for dinner you can thread them onto Metal Skewers at the campsite.
 It’s a great way to get those kiddos to eat veggies and each skewer is an entire meal.
-You could also add baked potatoes cooked in the coals to for one of our favorite camping dishes.

 Dessert Camping Dishes: